devsu/docker-teamcity-agent/README.md

 ### Variants

-Since the agent can have many configurations, depending on the requirements, we have prepared a few images:
+Since the agent can have many configurations, depending on the requirements, we have prepared a few images.

+We added each technology in top of the previous, because usually we want the teamcity agent to be able to work with multiple technologies.
+For example you can have an angular app (so you need node.js and gulp to compile it), and a PHP app (which might need ruby/compass to compile the styles).

+We started adding first the technologies that provide most popular task runners.
+(Java is already installed in the base image, so we don't consider it as a variant).

+All the images are built on top of the **base** variant.

-- **base**: Adds a script to download the agent from teamcity server, configure it and run it.
+The **base** variant adds a script to download the agent from teamcity server, configure it and run it.
 Inspired on [centos7-teamcity-agent](https://bitbucket.org/ariya/docker-centos/src/2669cae3c4e7/centos7-teamcity-agent/?at=master).

-- **node4**: Adds nodejs 4, along with the 2 most popular task runners for node: Gulp and Grunt.
-- **node4-ruby**: Built over the node4 variant, it also adds ruby and ruby-compass.
-- **node4-ruby-php5**: Built over the node4-ruby variant, it also adds php5, php5-mongo and php5-mysql.
-- **node5** Same as node4, except that it's using node 5.
+The folder names of the other variants are self explanatory, and you can take a look to their Dockerfiles to see what they add.

 ## Under the hood